Stephen Bush is a consulting and career training expert. He is the CEO and Founder of AEX Commercial Financing Group.

 Self-control, no and success in life are all related.
 The Marshmallow Test has turned out to be one of the most effective behavioral studies ever conducted.
 Dr. David Walsh has drawn upon this test and other relevant data in his book about "No."

 What Is the Marshmallow Test?

 The Marshmallow Test was originally conducted at Stanford University by Walter Mischel about 50 years ago with four-year old kids.
 They were given one marshmallow (in some cases, a different treat was used) that they could eat whenever they wanted if they chose to, but they were told that they would also be given a second marshmallow if they did not eat the first marshmallow for 15 minutes.

 About one-third of the kids waited and received a second marshmallow as a reward while two-thirds ate the first marshmallow before the allotted time.
 The test has been replicated many times since then.
-Perhaps more importantly, this simple learning experiment has helped parents and educators to connect the dots between self-control, willpower, and marshmallows (or other rewards).
+Perhaps more importantly, this simple learning experiment has helped parents and educators to connect the dots between self-control, willpower, and rewards.

 A particularly useful aspect of this experiment is that the study looked at these same kids many years later to see how they did in school and in life.
 In general, the kids who chose to wait for the second marshmallow did better in terms of behavior and success — the kids who waited the 15 minutes later exhibited higher SAT scores, less behavior problems and greater overall success.

 Why marshmallows?
 Actually there was some choice involved.
 At the beginning of the test, each four-year old was asked to pick a treat from marshmallows, cookies (I only saw references to Oreos) and pretzels.
 Whatever they chose became the treat offered as the immediate and delayed reward.